 I got into a head-on collision, ripped the skin right off, you still see a mark here.
 I’m hoping to cover it with a tattoo.
 But again, it was always those guys, as they were patching me up with the first-aid kit.
 I was like, “I don’t know man, it’s the second day.
 I don’t think I can make it.
+It’s a seven-day trip.
 It’s nine hours of riding,” averaging seven hours of riding a day, and I did not ride before that.

 They’re like, “Well…” And I’m like, “I think I just need to head back to town.”
 And he’s like, “Yeah, okay.
 Well, there’s a train station about an hour that way.”
 And we were going this way.
 “So, just keep going that way, you should hit it.”
 And I’m like, “Fuck, forget it.
 Alright, I’m going with you guys.”
 And it’s just like, dudes, man.
 Man up.

 That’s why you guys with approach anxiety, I just want to like tell you, punch you in the fucking face.
 But there’s only so much you can do with behavioral conditioning.
 I did it.
 Something scary?
 That’s what you got to do.

 So all of that other stuff you guys listen to, all of these other guys who tell you to just apply discipline, work really hard.
 There’s a point at which you just man the fuck up and do it.
 You just get used to it.
 I’m not very good at giving that kind of motivational advice because I think you’re a fucking pussy if you don’t.
 But the other thing is, I understand why you are a pussy.